How Does Sitavig Work?

 IMPORTANT SAFETY INFORMATION

-• Sitavig® (acyclovir) 50 mg buccal tablet should not be used in patients with known hypersensitivity to acyclovir, milk protein concentrate, or any other component of the product.
+- Sitavig should not be used in patients with known hypersensitivity to acyclovir, milk protein concentrate, or other components of the product.

-• Sitavig has not been studied in immunocompromised patients.
-No interaction studies have been performed.
+- Sitavig has not been studied in pregnant women or in immunocompromised patients and no interaction studies have been performed.
 Sitavig’s safety and efficacy have not been established in pediatric patients.

-• In a controlled clinical trial, the most common side effects (greater than or equal to 1%) for Sitavig were: headache (3%), dizziness (1%), lethargy (1%), gingival (gum) pain (1%), aphthous stomatitis (canker
+- In a controlled clinical trial Sitavig’s most common side effects (greater than or equal to 1%) were: headache (3%), dizziness (1%), lethargy (1%), gingival (gum) pain (1%), aphthous stomatitis (canker

 You are encouraged to report negative side effects of prescription